-Bryophytes are the terrestrial, non-vascular plants that grow in damp or humid habitats and reproduce via spore generation instead from seed germination.
+Bryophytes are terrestrial and non-vascular plants that grow in damp or humid habitats and reproduce via spore generation instead of seed germination.
 Mosses, hornworts, and liverworts are the three common plants that come under the bryophyte group.
-There is one thing in common among the non vascular plants (mosses, liverworts and hornworts) that all possess small leaves, but lacks flowers, wood and true root system.
+There is one thing common among the non-vascular plants (mosses, liverworts and hornworts) that all possess small leaves.
+However, bryophytes lack flowers, wood and a true root system.

-In addition, the bryophytes possess dual generations (gametophytic and sporophytic phase) in their life cycle.
-Unlike vascular plants, bryophytes can survive in variety of habitats (rocks, roof , bare soil etc.) as these lack true roots for the water and nutrient absorption.
+In addition, bryophytes possess dual generations (gametophytic and sporophytic phases) in their life cycle.
+Unlike vascular plants, bryophytes can survive in various habitats (rocks, roofs, bare soil etc.).
+They lack true roots for water and nutrient absorption.

-Certain bryophytes are only capable of asexual reproduction or cannot achieve fertilization, due to loss of functional sexuality.
-Asexual reproduction occurs vegetatively via small, reproductive structures gemmae that disperse easily.
+- Vegetative reproduction occurs via reproductive structures called gemmae that disperse easily.
 Gemmae comprise either a single cell or cluster of cells that are having undifferentiated growth.
-A gemma can bring about the formation of a new vegetative structure or gametophyte when it dissociates from the parent plant body.
+A gemma can form a new vegetative structure or gametophyte when it dissociates from the parent plant body.

-Its life cycle exists two phases that are explained below:
+It exists in two phases that are explained below:

 An embryonic sporophyte differentiates into three distinct structures, namely foot, stalk, and capsule.
 The foot provides a base to anchor the young sporophyte.
 A stalk appears as a slender filament that attaches to the sporangium and originates from the foot cell.

-The spore formation occurs, when the foot cell uptakes the nutrients from the gametophyte, and then conducts it to the spore capsule via long stalk or seta.
-A spore capsule comprises a layer of sterile cells, second layer of elaters that are hygroscopic or absorbs moisture from the surrounding.
+The spore formation occurs when the foot cell uptakes nutrients from the gametophyte and conducts them to the spore capsule via a long stalk or seta.
+A spore capsule comprises a layer of sterile cells and a hygroscopic layer of elaters that absorbs moisture from the surrounding.

-The hydrogroscopic movement of the cells within the spore capsule results in flicking of the spores upward and outward.
-Unfortunately, the spore capsule ruptures, as the spores attain maturity and move freely in the environment as dormant spores.
-The life cycle of bryophyte continues once the dormant spore starts germinating into protonema.
+The hydrogroscopic movement of the cells within the spore capsule results in the flicking of the spores upward and outward.
+Unfortunately, the spore capsule ruptures as the spores attain maturity.
+Spores move freely in the environment as dormant spores.
+The life cycle of bryophytes continues once the dormant spore starts germinating into protonema.

 Therefore, we can conclude that the gametophyte phase contains haploid cells that possess an unpaired number of chromosomes.
 In contrast, the saprophyte phase includes diploid cells that possess two sets of paired chromosomes.
-Gametophyte phase occurs predominantly in all the bryophytes and lasts longer.
+The gametophyte phase occurs predominantly in all the bryophytes and lasts longer.